with Nathan Lively

-The standard package includes six months of 24/7 support from me and a dedicated group of your peers through our private Slack channel.
+The standard package includes six months of 24/7 support from me and a dedicated group of your peers through our private Discord channel.
 The accelerated package includes a full year of support.

 No way!
 In fact, most of it focuses on simple stereo systems.
 Large-scale systems function under the same laws of physics as small scale systems, so anything we learn about tuning small systems can be scaled up to bigger ones.

 The 58 video lessons are pre-recorded.
-The private Slack community, one-on-one meetings, and bi-weekly office hours are live.
+The private Discord community, one-on-one meetings, and bi-weekly office hours are live.